 Since then, the app has seen so many major updates that is has evolved into almost a completely different app.
 However, it sticks true to its roots and the focus on best user experience: The start screen with it’s distinguished wheel style navigation has remained almost unchanged since then (and has been plagiarized gazillion times).
 Where To? has been a great success so far and earned numerous awards and accolades.

-In 2013, FutureTap launched Street View, an app for iPhone and iPad to bring the popular Street View panoramas back to iOS 6.
+In 2013, FutureTap launched Streets, an app for iPhone and iPad to bring the popular Street View panoramas back to iOS 6.
 It is integrated with Where To? and the iOS Maps application.

 Since 20 years Ortwin has been a bootstrapped entrepreneur in the Mac and iPhone scene.
 FutureTap is actually Ortwin’s second startup after he cofounded equinux, a well-known Mac software vendor, in 1999 and served as their CTO for almost 10 years.
 When he’s not cooking up new apps and features, he occasionally writes for computer magazines or holds conference talks about Cocoa development.
 Ortwin received his diploma in computer science from TU Munich and lives in the south-western outskirts of Munich, Germany, with his wife, two boys and Aussie Lilly.

 To create all the magic we rely on a great team.
 First and foremost, there’s Wolfgang Bartelme who has been involved in all our design work, both for the Web site and our apps.
 It’s a pleasure working with him and he impressed us countless times with his creative ideas.
 On the development side Markus Thielen helps us on Streets and Ulrich Zurucker works on our Ruby on Rails backend side.
 Ulrich is also an audio nerd and as such took responsibility for the new Where To? click wheel sound.

-Good friend and fellow Cocoa developer StuFF mc (his real name is so complicated he rarely uses it himself!) has done a lot of Ruby on Rails work on our backend side.
+Good friend and fellow Cocoa developer StuFF mc (his real name is so complicated he rarely uses it himself!) did a lot of Ruby on Rails work in the past.